 How Long Does Epoxy Floor Coating Last?

-Epoxy floor coating lasts between five and fifteen years in Singapore, depending on traffic levels, maintenance, and the epoxy system used.
+Epoxy floor coating lasts between 5 and 15 years in Singapore, depending on traffic levels, maintenance, and the epoxy system used.
 High-traffic spaces such as carparks and factories may need recoating far more frequently.
 Low-traffic residential areas enjoy a longer service life with basic routine upkeep.
 Regular cleaning, prompt spill management, and periodic recoating all extend the floor’s lifespan.
 The quality of surface preparation and the number of coats also influence longevity significantly.
 Choosing a 100% solid epoxy over a water-based system improves long-term durability overall.
 As part of your building’s lifecycle plan, timely recoating prevents costly full-floor replacement.

 How Long Does Epoxy Floor Coating Take to Cure?